Larkhill: History

 Much of Larkhill lies within the Stonehenge World Heritage Site, an area rich in Neolithic and Bronze Age monuments.
 Several long barrows and round barrow groups are located within the settlement.
 Robin Hood's Ball, the Stonehenge Cursus and the Lesser Cursus lie close to the garrison.

 The first modern settlement came in 1899, when a tented camp was established for units training on an area of Salisbury Plain that became known as Larkhill range.
 Units were accommodated in large official campsite areas whilst training throughout the summer.
 As Larkhill range was designated for artillery practice, many of the units were artillery batteries.
 In 1914, the first permanent huts were built on the down.

 During the First World War, 34 battalion-sized hutted garrisons were built for use by all types of military forces.
-A light military railway line was built from the established Amesbury–Bulford line, to carry troops to Larkhill and on to aerodromes at Stonehenge and Lake Down (near Berwick St James).
+A light military railway line was built from the established Amesbury–Bulford line, to carry troops to Larkhill and on to Stonehenge Aerodrome and Lake Down (near Berwick St James).

 After the war, the garrison became an artillery domain and in 1919 the Royal School of Artillery was established there.
 The light railway was lifted and the aerodromes were closed.
 However, several other new facilities were established in the interwar years, including a military hospital, married quarters at Strangways, a NAAFI service and military churches.
 The famed British Ordnance QF 25-pounder was developed by the school of artillery shortly before the outbreak of the Second World War.

 The Garrison Church of St Alban the Martyr was built in 1937 and replaced an earlier wooden church.

 During the Second World War War, the garrison was extended again, although primarily for artillery units.
 The 21st Independent Parachute Company of the 1st Airborne Division was also formed there.

 After the Second World War, many of the hutted buildings were replaced with modern structures.
 The Royal School of Artillery's garrison was rebuilt and permanently established at the site.
 The Officers' Mess (built 1936–41, designed by William A Ross, Chief Architect to the War Office) is now a Grade II listed building.
 A new event was started in 1962 to showcase the military's artillery technology – originally named Larkhill Day, it evolved into Royal Artillery Day in 1970.

 A primary school opened at Larkhill in 1962.